dpnova/goldcoast-blockchain-meetup/Meetup_5/README.md

 # Introduction

 We are going to build on the last meetup and interact with our Gnosis MultiSig Wallet.
+(Here is a link to the last sessions notes: https://github.com/dpnova/goldcoast-blockchain-meetup/tree/master/Meetup_4)

 We will be deploying an ERC20 Token contract and then transferring tokens to/from our MulitSig Wallet.